muxyz/website/interface.md

 Rather, a network, is one in which anyone participates and evolves and morphs through that participation.

-Mu will be backed by the [Micro](/protocol) network.
-An environment thats based on web3 technologies.
+Mu's interface will be backed by an open [Network](/network).
+An protocol thats based on web3 technologies.
-A living, breathing environment that continues to grow and evolve to service the needs of Mu.
-One that's crowdsource rather than controlled by one company.
+A living, breathing environment that continues to grow and evolve to service the needs of Mu's users.
+One that's crowdsource rather than controlled by any single company.

 ## Consumption